badjasje/ao_community/wp-content/plugins/delete-me/readme.txt

 * Enable or disable Javascript confirm for Shortcode.

+* Enable or disable using a form (require password) instead of a link for Shortcode.

-* Multisite: Delete user from Network if they no longer belong to any other Network Sites after deletion from current Site.
+* Multisite: Delete user from entire Network or current Site only.

 * Delete comments.

 * E-mail notification when a user deletes themselves.

 == Installation ==

+**Basic**

 1. Install automatically in WordPress on the **Plugins -> Add New** subpanel or upload the **delete-me** folder to the **/wp-content/plugins/** directory.